Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Taraxacum Mongolicum

 When toxin build-up and heat combine, inflammation occurs.
 With cooling, detoxifying properties, the dandelion plant helps to combat this.
-Clearing heat and toxins, draining dampness and dissipating nodules, this healing herb helps calm pimples and inflammation.
+By clearing heat and toxins, this healing herb helps calm pimples and inflammation.

 Huang Bai